alexpineda/titan-reactor/CREATING_PLUGINS.md

 - --minimap-width
 - --minimap-height

-Included in the "runtime" environment is also the full set of open prop variables for use in your CSS.
-[See Open Props for more details.](https://open-props.style/)

 These additional font-families are available for your styles:

 `Inter` the default body font.

 `Conthrax` and `Conthrax-Bold` are good for scores and numbers.

+Finally, included in the "runtime" environment is also the full set of open prop variables for use in your CSS.
+[See Open Props for more details.](https://open-props.style/)

 ## native.js

 You can create really powerful plugins by using a `native.js` file that is loaded in the same process space as Titan Reactor itself.
 You can listen to hooks and modify scene and state objects, as well as create custom hooks for other plugins to listen to.

-Checkout the official plugins for several examples, and see here for the list of default hooks.
+Checkout the official plugins for several examples, and see here for the [list of default hooks](https://github.com/imbateam-gg/titan-reactor/blob/dev/src/renderer/plugins/plugin-system-native.ts#L56).

 Simple example listening to arguably the most important hooks:
 ```js